alexandershov/IdeaProjects/tools/git/git.md

 040000 tree d3a656ea29055b7f900c7ff9aa610c9f595ab61e	tools
 ```

-It contains directory data at a given snapshot.
+It contains directory data (including permissions like 0644) at a given snapshot.

 `.gitignore` is a file (blob) and `cat-file` prints a content for it:
 ```shell